Doctor of Nurse Anesthesia Practice

 NRAN805: Professional Practice I

 This course will focus on wellness issues that impact the practitioner, practice environment, and public.
-Additional topics will include an introduction to professional organizations and the history of nurse anesthesia.
+The course will also focus on ethics, practice standards, as well as an introduction to professional organizations and the history of nurse anesthesia.

 NRAN808: Research Methods I